naamatzeiri/elbit-project/bonus task/README.md

     - Tunneling: Encapsulating a multicast messages into unicast packets for transport over non-multicast-enabled networks using technologies like GRE.
     - Multicast over MPLS: Using MPLS to create VPNs over service provider networks, supporting multicast traffic.
     - Protocol Independent Multicast (PIM): Routing protocols like PIM-SM for large networks and PIM-DM for smaller networks manage multicast routing efficiently.
-    - Multicast Source Discovery Protocol (MSDP): Facilitating multicast source information exchange across different domains or Autonomous Systems (ASes - a network or group of networks managed by a single entity).
+    - Multicast Source Discovery Protocol (MSDP): Transports multicast source information exchange across different domains or Autonomous Systems easily and efficiently (ASes - a network or group of networks managed by a single entity).

 ## Example Solution: Tunneling